Azjob21/Azjob21/README.md

 - 👋 Hi, I’m @Azjob21
-- 👀 I’m interested in programming
+- 👀 interested in programming
-- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me ...(@azibaayoub)